-- Grade 12 or equivalent including recommended courses in Applied or Pre-Calculus math and Science. - Commercial: Completion of a four-year apprenticeship program; - Domestic: Completion of a three-year apprenticeship program: approximately 80% paid on-the-job training and 20% in-class technical training. - Red Seal certification is available for Commercial.
-Domestic is provincially certified.
+- Grade 12 or equivalent including recommended courses in Applied or Pre-Calculus math and Science. - Residential: Completion of a three-year apprenticeship program: approximately 80% paid on-the-job training and 20% in-class technical training. - · Commercial: Completion of a four-year apprenticeship program; - Red Seal certification is available for Commercial.
+Residential is provincially certified.